Deokishisu/FRLG-Plus/FEATURES.md

 - The two boulders that block access to Mt.
 Ember's exterior will no longer block the way once the player moves past them.
 - Steps taken aren't counted while inside Safari Zone Rest Houses.
 - The player travels at running speed while diving.
+- The map fades in significantly faster after most warps, which makes entering and exiting doors faster.

 ##### Inventory and Item-related:
 - Expanded item pockets.
 The player can hold one stack of every legally obtainable item at once.